eegli/spotify-history/README.md

 }
 ```

+Almost done!

 7. Run the following command and follow the steps.
-This will create a `token_spotify.json` file in the `.secrets` folder containing your long-lived Spotify refresh token.
-KEEP THIS FILE SECURE!
+This will create a `token_spotify.json` file in the `.secrets` folder containing your long-lived Spotify refresh token. **KEEP THIS FILE SECURE!**

 ```console
 yarn token:spotify
 ```

 8. Run the following command and follow the steps.
-This will create a `token_google.json` file in the `.secrets` folder containing your long-lived Google Drive refresh token.
-KEEP THIS FILE SECURE!
+This will create a `token_google.json` file in the `.secrets` folder containing your long-lived Google Drive refresh token. **KEEP THIS FILE SECURE!**

 ```console
 yarn token:google